accenturedanialmirza/Azure_AI_Translator_Test/README.md

 *   **Support for Multiple Target Languages**: Extend the `Translator` class to easily support translation into multiple languages simultaneously in a single run.
 *   **Configurability**: Externalize more parameters (e.g., input/output paths, column names, supported languages for detection) into a configuration file (e.g., YAML or JSON) for easier customization without code modification.
 *   **Performance Monitoring**: Integrate logging and metrics to monitor API call performance, processing times, and resource utilization.
-*   **Advanced Spam Detection**: Explore integrating more sophisticated spam detection models or real-time feedback loops.
+*   **Advanced Non-Informative Comment Detection**: Explore integrating more sophisticated models or real-time feedback loops for non-informative comment detection.
 *   **Dockerization**: Provide a Dockerfile for easy containerization and deployment of the application.